kartverket/github-workflows/README.md

 ## Ideal Use of Reusable Workflows

-The following is an example of how to use run-terraform, run-security-scans and post-build-attest together to deploy to dev, test and prod environments.
+The following is an example of how to use run-terraform and run-security-scans together to deploy to dev, test and prod environments.
 Note the use of `jobs.<job_id>.needs` to specify the order in which jobs run.
 For details on how to use `jobs.<job_id>.outputs` see [Using outputs](#using-outputs).